Adroiti/docs-for-code-review-tools/Pylint-too-few-format-args.md

-Pattern: Too few format args
+Pattern: Too few format arguments

 Issue: -

 ## Description

 Calls to `format()` that do not match formats against args may lead to confusion as code will not work as expected.
-Extra arguments will not be shown and missings arguments will raise `IndexError`.
+Extra arguments will not be shown and missing arguments will raise `IndexError`.
 Update code so that formats and args are in sync.

 Example of **incorrect** code: